Harriet Hageman vs. Liz Cheney - January 11th, Hour 2

 What about doctor-patient confidentiality?

-Uh, a constitutional right where the government can not have a say in what people do with their bodies or don't do with their bodies.
+What about the arguments that are made about, quote, being pro-choice, a constitutional right where the government can not have a say in what people do with their bodies or don't do with their bodies?

 Do those arguments not apply or are they only conveniently used?

-Uh no, that wasn't anywhere near the truth either.
+No, that wasn't anywhere near the truth either.

 More like 3,500 kids.

-The numbers look at the hospitalization rates that are going on.
+The numbers, look at the hospitalization rates that are going on.

 We have more affected people in the country today than we had a year ago in January.

-Um we have hospitals that are almost at full capacity with people severely ill on ventilators.
+We have hospitals that are almost at full capacity with people severely ill on ventilators.

 Actually, no, we don't.